 WCNRD IS ACCEPTING THINNING APPLICATIONS

 The Weston County Natural Resource District will receive funding in 2018 for forest health thinning projects.
 WCNRD thinning programs are voluntary and assist landowners both technically and financially.
 This forestry practice allows your timber to grow without excess competition from surrounding trees.
+Land Owners can receive up to $400 per acre.
+Payment is based on tree density.
 We have a few new things to add to this year.

-It is the responsibility of the landowner to burn the piles.
+It is the responsibility of the landowner to burn the piles.z

-Stop by the office or give us a call (307-746-3264) and chat with our forester Austin or myself!
+Stop by the office or give us a call (307-746-3264 ext.111) and chat with our forester Austin or myself!
 We can get you on the way to a healthier more resilient forest!
 The application form is available here.